Skip to main content

 Docks, cranes, and tugs assisting a container ship at Freeport East, one of the UK Freeports.

-• Freeport East is home to a vibrant clean energy sector, with high potential for growth in green hydrogen, clean fuels, cleantech manufacturing and offshore wind.
+• Freeport East has high potential for growth in green hydrogen, clean fuels, cleantech manufacturing and offshore wind.
 It also houses leading universities and excels in logistics, digital technology, and agritech.

 See the Freeport East website for more details.